realwumbl3/zyX/version/1.9/README.md

 /**
  * @function makePlaceable
  * @description Creates a placeable DOM element or fragment from various object types.
- * Handles arrays, functions, ZyXHtml instances, and template elements.
+ * Handles arrays, functions, ZyXHTML instances, and template elements.
 Returns primitives directly.
  * Returns an empty string for false, null, or undefined inputs.
  * @param {*} object - The object to convert into a placeable DOM node/fragment.
  * @returns {Element|DocumentFragment|string} The placeable DOM structure or an empty string.